-Further significant engagement will be required with mana whenua, including the Te Arawa Lakes Trust, as part of the consenting process to implement the proposed stormwater solutions.
-This application includes funding intended to direct fund mana whenua to effectively participate by ensuring adequate resources and capability.
+Engagement with mana whenua will be undertaken as part of the consenting process required for implementation of the required stormwater solution for the Central area.
+In addition, this application includes funding intended to direct fund mana whenua to effectively participate by ensuring adequate resources and capability.
 This is critical given the extensive work to be undertaken and the impact of Te Arawa lakes, waterways, lands, and communities.

 The above aligns with current state.
-The HBA references a map of the Māori-owned land in Rotorua, included as evidence.
+The HBA references a map of the Māori-owned land in Rotorua.